osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ## Prototypes
 Prototypes can be edited by selecting a classifier and using the *AADL* tab of the *Properties* view (See @sec:properties_view).

+Classifier prototype bindings can be edited using the *AADL* tab of the *Properties* view (See @sec:properties_view).
+Subcomponent prototype bindings can be edited when selecting the component classifier.

 ## Editing Flow Implementations and End-to-End Flows
 When editing a component implementation, flow implementations and end-to-end flow can be edited using the flow editor.
 The flow editor can be accessed by double-clicking the component implementation, selecting the *AADL* tab in the *Properties* view, and selecting *Edit...* from the *Flows* section.